 by Esther Basha (MGBH)

 With many piano manufacturers around the world, the Fazioli company keeps surprising us with not only with the high quality of sound, but also with its astonishing designs.
 With a story behind each piano design, Fazioli has become one of the world’s top piano manufacturers.
-Its sought after pianos found their place in many music halls, private homes, and have been seen in many movies.
+Its sought after pianos found their place in many music halls, private homes, and have been seen in many feature films.

 Located in Sacile, Italy, the company was started in the late 1970s by a visionary Paolo Fazioli (MGBH), a pianist with a degree in mechanical engineering, who, after joining a family business, decided to leave and start a piano factory at the time when dozens of piano manufacturers were closing their doors.
 He began designing his first grand piano with the help of Professor Pietro Righini (OBM), Professor Guigliermo Giordano (OBM), Virgilio Fazioli, and Lino Tiveron (MGBH).